jsicot/BookReader/README.md

 BookReader (plugin for Omeka)
 =============================

-This plugin adds [Internet Archive BookReader] into [Omeka].
+[BookReader] is a plugin for [Omeka] that adds [Internet Archive BookReader].
 The IA BookReader is used to view books from the Internet Archive online and can also be used to view other books.

-BookReader plugin for Omeka allows you to create online flip book from image files constituting an item.
+So you can create online flip book from image files constituting an item or from files listed in a gDoc spreadsheet.

 See demo of the [embedded version] of [Mines ParisTech] or in [fullscreen mode] with highlighted results of a search in the OCR text ([Université Rennes 2]).

+For the spreasheet use, see [gDoc explanation].
+The javascript included comes from [BookReader spreadsheet] via [Dušan Ranđelović fork].
+Main benefit is that item doesn't need to have all pages/images uploaded to Omeka and that there is no need for composit PDF, so presentation is completely parted from metadata.

 Installation